 Lecture No 041368

-Subject title Laboratory practice of Anesthesiology Subject ID
+Subject title Laboratory practice of A oratory practice of Anesthesiology Subject ID

-Instructors UCHIDA TOKUJIRO
+Instructors

-Semester YearLong 2020 Level 2nd - 3rd year Units 8
+Semester YearLong 2021 Level 2nd - 3rd year Units 8

 Course by the

 instructor with

 practical experiences

 Depends on the program.
 Contacts the tutor before the course.